 Required Listening: This Corpse Is A Warning (1990)

 Maine: Pinkerton Thugs

 From the land of Stephen King come the Pinkerton Thugs, a hardcore band that went hard on the anarchy.
 How hard?
-The band formed the Anarchist Liberty Union, a collective designed to hand out literature and help organize anarchist gatherings.
+The band formed the Anarchist Liberty Union, a collective designed to hand out literature and help organise anarchist gatherings.
 While the collective is now defunct, the band’s tight, driven ’90s trad-punk music still sounds fresh and exciting today, showing that even the frigid wastelands of America’s antenna can breed punkers with raging fires inside them.

 Required Listening: End Of An Era (2000)

-Honorable Mention: The Leftovers
+Honourable Mention: The Leftovers

 Maryland: Angel Du$t

 Though bitterly labeled as “girlfriend hardcore” by defensive traditionalists, Baltimore’s Angel Du$t have made waves of late for taking pop-punk’s madcap emotionality and feeding it into the speed and drive of hardcore.
 Meanwhile, the band’s videos for tracks like Toxic Boombox and Headstone give them an artsy edge that gives their breakneck irreverence a little more nuance.
 All of this makes them Maryland’s modern punk heroes (and for the record, Bad Brains and Minor Threat are hardcore bands from D.C., not Maryland, so you can take a deep breath and calm down).

 Required Listening: Rock The Fuck On Forever (2016)